ASHG 2020 Virtual Meeting, October 27-30

 Please note: The ACCME has not a minimum dollar amount for relationships to be significant.
 Inherent in any amount is the incentive to maintain or increase the value of the relationship.

 ASHG’s Procedures to Identify/Resolve Conflict

 - All individuals with potential for influence or control of content (defined in #2 above) must complete an ASHG’s Disclosure Form prior to the education activity as a condition of invitation and acceptance to participate.
-ASHG staff, Program Committee members are also required to complete an annual disclosure form.
+ASHG staff, Professional Practice and Social Implications (PPSI) Committee, and Program Committee (PC) members are also required to complete an annual disclosure form.

 - An independent and unbiased assessment of content will be documented by one of the following methods to identify and resolve COIs –

 - Content review by the program planning committee.

 - Peer review committee are not participating in the specific educational activity.

 - Disclosures of all individuals participating in the educational activity will be made known to the audience as required by the ACCME, in addition to a disclosure of any COIs that have been resolved with independence and without bias.